Seven Sisters Sheep Centre

-The Seven Sisters Sheep Centre was a farm near East Dean, in the Seven Sisters Country Park of the South Downs.
+The Seven Sisters Sheep Centre was a farm near East Dean, in the Seven Sisters Country Park of the South Downs in England.
 It held a large collection of about 50 sheep breeds, including rare breeds no longer raised by commercial farmers, and a number of Southdown sheep.

-Besides sheep, other animals on display include goats, pigs, rabbits, guinea pigs, cats, geese and ducks, a cow, a Shetland pony, and a donkey.
+Other animals on display include goats, pigs, rabbits, guinea pigs, cats, geese and ducks, a cow, a Shetland pony, and a donkey.

-Visitors can feed the animals feed pellets, bottle-feed the lambs, or take a ride on a tractor.
-Terry Wigmore, the owner of the farm, also demonstrates sheep shearing and milking.

 Wigmore founded the Centre in 1987 when the estate for which he worked as a livestock manager closed off its livestock operations.
 He bought 120 of their sheep and began his own business.
 Wigmore says: "We used to lamb the estate ewes through these yards, and every weekend there would be loads of people looking over the gate, trying to see in.
 I thought I might make a living inviting them in.
 The next year we started doing tours, then I decided to make it a full-blown tourist attraction."